gigascience/cms/CONTRIBUTING.md

 * In a Pull Request, do mention which issue number it relates to
 * When commenting on others' Pull Requests, use Conventional Comments[2]
 * Reach out to the maintainer before trying to make complex changes
+* If you have multiple PR, make sure they all starts as a draft and only make one PR at-a-time set as Open

 ## Formatting your commits